KeelanAnderson/PP3-Casino21/README.md

 #### unsolved bugs

 - no unsolved bugs
-- you went broke printing at the end of the game the amout of times play was typed.
+- you went broke printing at the end of the game the ammount of times play was typed.

 #### Validator testing
 ##### PEP8
-- No errors were returned from PEP8online.com
+- No errors were returned from https://pep8ci.herokuapp.com/

 ## Deployment